devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step2.md

 Then you will be taken to SignUP form which asks more info.

-Next, Choose your account as ""
+Next, Choose your account as *PERSONAL*.